 Our current Graduates into Health figures are:

-• 850 graduates signed up to the programme who are all keen to work in the NHS
+- 1,500 graduates signed up from London universities to the programme who are all keen to work in the NHS

-• Working with over 30 organisations across south London
+- Working for over 30 organisations across south London to fill vacancies

 One strand of the graduate recruitment service focuses on Information Management and Technology roles, which are particularly difficult to fill – there is a high reliance on contractors across the system, leading to transient teams and costing the NHS millions in contractor fees.
 The programme recruits graduates from information management and technology backgrounds and places them in current NHS vacancies, such as data analysts, IT project managers, IT change managers, clinical coders, and cyber security.